Ducki67/Project-Deboot/README.md

 # Current plan
 Our goal is to make newer fortnite builds playeble in Singale player and Multy player!
 Feel free to join the development.

+Currently we are working on a 1:1 24.20 GS!!

 **Build support plan**